jason5ng32/MyIP/README.md

 ## 📕 How to Use

-There are 3 Ways to Deploy:
+There are 3 Ways to deploy:

 ### Deploying in a Node Environment